+WYDOT Aeronautics Division representatives:

-WYDOT Aeronautics Division: Cheryl Bean, Phillip Hearn
+Brian Olsen AJ Schutzman Phillip Hearn

-Keith Compton provided consultant services to the Division and assistance to the Task Force.
+Cheryl Bean, Probity Professional Technical Writing, LLC provided consultant services to the Aeronautics Division and assistance to the PRM Task Force.

-The PRM Task Force completed its review of the PRM in April 2021.
-The review process focused on identification of issues concerning use of the 2018 PRM utilizing the general topic areas previously mentioned.
+The PRM Task Force completed its review of the PRM in June 2024.
+The review process focused on identification of issues concerning use of the 2021 PRM utilizing the general topic areas previously mentioned.
 Subsequent recommendations for updating and providing clarity in that Model were completed to better support the stated purpose of the PRM as a tool to assist in the evaluation of all airport projects proposed for state or federal funding.

-The evaluation of projects by the Division will continue to use an initial review for eligibility to assure that each project meets state statute, Commission policies, grant assurances, regulations and precedence.
+The evaluation of projects by the Division will continue to use an initial review for eligibility to assure that each project meets state statute, Wyoming Aeronautics Commission policies, grant assurances, regulations and precedence.
 Eligible projects will then be assessed and ranked by the Division using evaluation categories as presented in the PRM.

-The Wyoming Priority Rating Model for Project Evaluation - 2021, as approved by the Wyoming Aeronautics Commission, will evaluate projects requested by airport sponsors, for State or Federal funding, using seven weighted categories.
-These seven categories represent important project evaluation criteria with each category weighted to recognize differing levels of importance in an overall evaluation and ranking of eligible projects.
-The seven categories, with weights and brief descriptions, are:
+The Wyoming Priority Rating Model for Project Evaluation - 2024, as approved by the Wyoming Aeronautics Commission, will evaluate projects requested by airport sponsors, for State or Federal funding using eight weighted categories.
+These categories represent important project evaluation criteria with each category weighted to recognize different levels of importance in an overall evaluation and ranking of eligible projects.
+The categories, with weights and brief descriptions, are: